FixedGrin/FixedGrin/README.md

 - 👋 Hi, I’m Michael Biczok aka @FixedGrin
 - 👀 I’m interested in cyber security and programming
-- 🌱 I’m currently learning c++, malware analysis, digital forensics, etc.
+- 🌱 I’m currently learning c#, malware analysis, digital forensics, etc.
-- 💞️ I’m looking to collaborate on being awesome
-- 📫 How to reach me: michaelbiczok@gmail.com

 <!---
 FixedGrin/FixedGrin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.